Snag a little autumn-themed quiet time with a fall button tree quiet bin for preschoolers from Sarah at How Wee Learn!

 Quiet time is actually incredibly important for children.
-It gives them a time to process their day, learn independence, focus, and relax.
+It gives them time to process their day, learn independence, focus, and relax.

-Quiet bins are perfect for little ones who no longer nap, super simple to set up, use materials you likely already have at home, and provide hours of quiet learning for children.
+Quiet bins are perfect for little ones who no longer nap or just need some time to reset themselves.
+They’re super simple to set up, use materials you likely already have at home, and provide hours of quiet learning for children.

-Inside each Quiet Bin I put a gently structured activity.
-An activity that is open ended for little ones to use as they please and never really be “done.”
+Inside each quiet bin, I put a gently structured activity.
+This is an activity that is open-ended for little ones to use as they please and never really be “done.”